Eigenrouter/eigenrouter/guides/mikrotik/KPN/Mikrotik-toevoegen-van-ipv6-aan-internet-only.md

-Now, if you connect your device to ether2, you should get an IP address via DHCP in the 10.0.0.0/24 range, and you will have internet access.
+Now, you have added ipv6 to your Mikrotik device.
 We recommend updating the Mikrotik device to the latest Stable version of Routeros 6 or 7.
 You can do this at System > Packages > Check for Updates.
 Also update the firmware at System > RouterBOARD > Upgrade.
 Both updates require a restart.